devustine/COS101/fullnotes/03_computer-hardward-components.md

 #### How BIOS Works
 When you turn on your computer, the first thing that happens is that the BIOS will:
-1. **Inspect your hardware**: Check the RAM, hard disk to ensure they are working properly
+1. **Inspect your hardware**: Check the RAM, hard disk to ensure they are working properly.
-2. **Load the operating system**: Once that test is passed, it begins to load the operating system
+2. **Load the operating system**: Once that test is passed, it begins to load the operating system.

 We will discuss operating systems in our next session.
 That's the function of the BIOS software that resides in the ROM.